openredl/openredl/Documentation/UserManual_4_RealTimePlotting.md

 (Optional Interaction)
 If you want to:<br/>
 O7. **add a note to the log file** just write it in the textbox at the bottom of the plots and type "enter".<br/>
-O8. **restart** the plot as a new one, press the datalogger restart button.
+O8. **restart** the plot as a new one, press the data logger restart button.

 #### 4.3 Other Useful Instructions